Tracking the Tropics: Sally making landfall as Category 2 hurricane, expected to bring 'historic, life-threatening' flooding

 TAMPA, Fla.
-(WFLA) — Sally is making landfall between the border of Alabama and Florida Wednesday morning, where it’s expected to bring catastrophic and life-threatening flooding.
+(WFLA) — Sally, now weakened to a tropical storm, made landfall between the border of Alabama and Florida Wednesday morning as a Category 2 hurricane bringing hurricane-force winds and catastrophic flooding to parts of the Gulf Coast.

 Sally is one of several systems churning in an extremely active Atlantic basin.
-Forecasters are also watching Hurricane Teddy, Hurricane Paulette, Tropical Storm Vicky and three areas of interest.
+Forecasters are also watching Hurricane Teddy, Post-Tropical Cyclone Paulette, Tropical Storm Vicky and three areas of interest.

 Here are the latest updates on the systems being tracked:

-Note: This story highlighting Wednesday’s hurricane developments is no longer being updated.
-Get the latest update here.